Trick Taking Card Games

 Pinochle was developed in Europe from the card game Bezique.
 Since then many different and exciting variations of Pinochle have been created.
 Learn about Pinochle, Partnership Pinochle, Two-Handed Pinochle and Cut-Throat Pinochle.

-Two-Handed Pinochle is a trick-taking card game played by two people with a 48-card Pinochle deck.
-Learn the basic rules, and learn how to eventually win by being the first person to earn 1000 points in the game.
+Partnership Pinochle is a trick-taking game played with a 48-card deck.
+Read on to find out how to win the game by being the first team to score 1,500 points.